zeek/package-manager/doc/package.rst

-It may be used if you have particular requirements or concerns regarding how authors or contributors for your package are credited in any public listings made by external metadata scraping tools (:program:`bro-pkg` does not itself use this data directly for any functional purpose).
+It may be used if you have particular requirements or concerns regarding how authors or contributors for your package are credited in any public listings made by external metadata scraping tools (:program:`zkg` does not itself use this data directly for any functional purpose).
 It may also be useful as a standardized location for users to get contact/support info in case they encounter problems with the package.